 If all else fails we may be able to provide you with a copy from the Landlord’s archived storage held by specialist contractors offsite.

-If we are able to retrieve your Lease, we can provide a copy or scan and email it to you upon payment of our charges of £95 + VAT. please note that this may take 14-21 days.
-To request a copy please contact the Leasehold Transfer Team.
+If we are able to retrieve your Lease, we can provide a copy or scan and email it to you upon payment of our charges of £100 plus VAT. please note that this may take 10-14 working days.
+To request a copy please contact the Legal Team.